sixthedge/cnc-docs/public/documents/1.0.0/Courses/References/Course States.md

 #### Revision Pending
-> Revision Pending proposals have all the required fields present for a valid proposal along with ammendments given via feedback by CIRTL Central.
+> Revision Pending proposals have all the required fields present for a valid proposal along with amendments given via feedback by CIRTL Central.

 Pending courses can be seen by the course admins in `My Courses > Created` Pending proposals can be seen by CIRTL Central in `Course Admin > Propsed`